Illustration of laptop with envelop on it next to a globe

 Check out more resume dos and don’ts.

 The visa application process usually begins after you’re admitted to a program.
-Getting a visa can take several months and may put you at a disadvantage if you’re waitlisted or submitted your application at a later deadline.
+Getting a visa can take several months and may put you at a disadvantage if you’re waitlisted or submit your application after the deadline.
 So it’s important to research specific visa requirements and regulations while you’re exploring programs and to start gathering documentation as you’re applying.
 Typical documentation requirements include bank statements, scholarships, and student loans.

 Again, getting in touch with the admissions team once you’re admitted can help clarify which visa you should apply for, and they can help you prepare some of the documentation you’ll need.